Dealing with the coronavirus

 If all of the above possibilities are exhausted or are not possible after consultation with superiors, paid leave of absence from work can be considered.
 In these cases, please contact the Personnel and Organisation Department (personalfragen[at]uni-kassel[dot]de)

-- work at home is not possible
+- mobile work is not possible

 - The tasks must be suitable for completion at home.